barsnadcat/hslab/README.md

 Apparently low accuracy of comparsion can not push curve futher 0676542, and stdev values stay the same across generations.

-Seeding population with previous best curves had an unexpected turn: new strange looking curve 20977500
+Seeding population with previous best curves and increasing accuracy till 20000 had an unexpected turn: new strange looking curve 20977500

+Trying seeding again but with a curve values more fitting random generated values.
+I suspect low walues of previously seeded curves prevents mutation from working.
+It could be solved by gray encoding and bit level mutations.